Parliamentary Constituencies (Amendment) Bill

 Overview

-This bill amends the Parliamentary Constituencies Act 1986, changing the number and size of parliamentary constituencies in the UK.
-It sets a fixed number of constituencies for Great Britain and Northern Ireland and establishes rules for the electorate size of each.
+This bill amends the Parliamentary Constituencies Act 1986, changing the number and size of parliamentary constituencies across the United Kingdom.
+It aims to redistribute parliamentary seats, ensuring a fairer representation based on population size.

 Description

-• Number of Constituencies: Fixes the number of constituencies in Great Britain at 632 and in Northern Ireland at 18.
+- Number of Constituencies: Sets the number of constituencies in Great Britain at 632 and 18 in Northern Ireland.

-• Electorate Size: Specifies that the electorate of each constituency in Great Britain must be between 92.5% and 107.5% of a calculated quota.
-A similar rule applies to Northern Ireland constituencies using a separate quota.
-The calculation of the electorate will be based on the most recent general election's register.
+- Electorate per Constituency: Specifies that the electorate in each Great Britain constituency should be between 92.5% and 107.5% of the Great Britain electoral quota.
+A similar rule applies to Northern Ireland constituencies using a Northern Ireland electoral quota.
+The calculation of the electorate will use the most recent general election's electoral register data going forward.

-• Boundary Commission Reports: Requires the Boundary Commissions to submit reports before October 1st, 2022, and then every ten years thereafter.
-It updates the calculations for the UK electorate based on the most recent General Election registers.
+- Boundary Commission Reports: Requires the Boundary Commissions to submit reports before October 1st, 2022, and every ten years thereafter.

 Government Spending

-The bill states that any expenditure incurred under this Act, and any increase in expenditure under other Acts attributable to this Act, will be paid from public funds.
+The bill states that any expenditure incurred due to its implementation, and any increases in sums payable under other Acts, will be met from money provided by Parliament.
 No specific figures are provided.

 Groups Affected